Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## maxPlayerBlockInteractionRange

 Change the maximum block interaction distance allowed by the server, set to "-1" to disable this rule.

+When Minecraft >= 1.20.5, players need to log back in after modifying values.

 - Type: `double`